Ensure JUSUN Strike Ends Soon, Buhari Directs Ngige, Gambari

 “So, we discussed it and necessary arrangements have to be made now for us to pay that amount to the NEEDS Committee accounts with the Central Bank.”

-Asked what government will do to ensure that ASUP call off the ongoing strike, Ngige said: “On the Academic Staff Union of Polytechnics (ASUP), as a matter of fact, by our mandate, we apprehend and conciliate issues that have gone out of hand.
+Asked what government will do to ensure that ASUP called off the ongoing strike, Ngige said “On the Academic Staff Union of Polytechnics (ASUP), as a matter of fact, by our mandate, we apprehend and conciliate issues that have gone out of hand.

 “Yes, this one has gone out of hand.
 At education, I plead with us to give them some more time, and they have met with them thereafter.
 I met with them two times since they proceeded on that strike.
 So, I’m giving them up till this weekend, if they are not able to resolve and agree to do an in-house agreements at education, then we’ll be forced to, according to the mandate of the ministry, take it over, call all of them together, education on one side and ASUP on one side and resolve the matter because a lot of the issues raised there from the letter written to us by ASUP are issues that also apply to universities and the university union.